 A Brain-Computer Interface (BCI) is a system of direct connection between a brain and a computer.
 It allows an individual to perform tasks without the action of peripheral nerves and muscles.
 This type of device allows to control a computer, a prosthesis or any other automated system by thinking, without having to use your arms, hands or legs.
 The concept was first introduced in 1973 and the first human trials date back to the mid-1990s.

-Understand the Brain-Machine Interface
+Understand the Brain-Computer Interface

-Under development in various laboratories around the world, brain-machine interfaces are devices that should enable people with major disabilities to regain a certain degree of autonomy.
+Under development in various laboratories around the world, brain-computer interfaces are devices that should enable people with major disabilities to regain a certain degree of autonomy.
 Tetraplegic individuals or persons suffering from locked-in syndrome (the patient thinks, but only the eyelids can move) could for example control an exoskeleton thanks to the thought of moving, amputees could control the movements of their prosthesis by only thinking about it.
 Also, people who have lost their speech could speak via a computer, always thanks to thinking.
 Potential applications are numerous, including for healthy people with for example the field of video games.

 How does it work?